How to Ski Cardrona Like a Local

 Heres some directions for you:

 Other transport options are also available for getting to Cardrona.
 A selection of companies operates buses to the ski field including Real Journeys.
-You can book a lift pass and a return bus ticket on their website here:
+You can book a return bus ticket on their website here:

 CARDRONA TOP TIP: Park at Valley View.
 If you already have your ski pass then find yourself a park at the bottom of the Valley View chairlift.
 It’ll cut 10 minutes off your drive and get you straight out on the snow.